Translate

 The S from “IHS overlaps with the remaining three letters of this acrostic anagram (SOTE) to form a virtually complete spelling of Soter, the Greek word for Savior.
 The Spanish epitaph is cut off, and so too is this decryption with the absent r.
 Just as the life of Christ was cut short, so rather symbolically is this decryption of Soter.
 Conveniently, the absent r is suggested by the resurrection of Christ, and his Latin title Rex (King).
 The acrostic anagram IHS and SOTE(R) are both Greek in origin.
 Remarkably, the spelling of that ancient language includes “ee” — the initials for Edward Elgar.

 Three languages are used in the construction of Elgar’s Acrostic Anagram Dedication Cipher.
 His modified translation of the Spanish epitaph is in English.
 The decryptions of its acrostic anagrams are in Greek and Latin.
 The first letters of those three languages (E, L, and G) are an abbreviation of his name (ELGar).
 This mirrors the “IHS” Christogram which is a three-letter abbreviation of the Greek spelling for Jesus.
 The solution “IHS” represents the first three letters of the Greek spelling for Jesus (ΙΗΣΟΥΣ).
 The two sigmas (Σ) resemble a capital E (ΙΗΣΟΥΣ) and are suggestive of Elgar's initials (EE).
 Like the decryption of Soter with the absent r, only the r is missing from “ELG” to complete a phonetic rendering of Elgar as “ELG-R”.
+In a March 1899 letter to Dora Penny, Elgar signed his surname as “ELG⸻R”.
+This alternate spelling matches the coded form of “ELG-R” revealed by decrypting the Violin Concerto’s dedication cipher.
 The languages in Elgar’s dedication cipher implicate a second layer of encryption that encodes a three-letter abbreviation of his name akin to “IHS”.
 Elgar's initials and name permeate this cryptogram in a manner that provides an elegant form of authentification.

 The concealed Latin note in Lesage’s parable is accompanied by a bag of gold coins.
 Is there some golden treasure secreted away with Elgar’s covert dedication to Jesus in Greek and Latin?
 The literary context of the dedication deftly alludes to an elegant Grecian wordplay.
 This is the case as the ancient Greek term for “gold coin” (Chrysós) is almost identical to the Greek word for “Christ” (Chrystós).
 The pronunciation of those two words is virtually indistinguishable with their spellings separated by a solitary t, a symbol for the cross.
 Some gold ducats bear the image of Christ.
 Elgar’s multilingual leveraging of literature and gold coinage is nothing short of magnificent.